R in Posit Workbench

 • It lets you experiment with new packages without breaking other projects.
 You can test package upgrades before committing to upgrading.

 • You can share the package versions you’re using with your team or future you or enforce a specific version when deploying.
-This lets you match project environments across different computers.
+This allows you match project environments across different computers.

 • Easily revert to a point in time to aid in troubleshooting if needed.